-Prerequisite: Current Individualized Education Plan (IEP) and successful completion of Foundations of Algebra/Geometry 1
+Prerequisite: Current (IEP) and successful completion of Foundations of Algebra/Geometry 1

-This is the second year of a two-year course that will focus on foundational requirements for Algebra and Geometry as outlined in the Michigan Merit Curriculum.
-Student learning will focus on algebraic and geometrical mathematical skills aligned with the essential core standards to meet graduation requirements.
 Students will be exposed to linear, quadratic, exponential and logarithmic functions along with right triangle trigonometry, transformations, geometry measurements formulas, and 3-dimensional figures in an integrated approach to mastering content expectations for Algebra and Geometry.
 Students must complete Foundations of Algebra/Geometry 1 and Foundations of Algebra/Geometry 2 to meet graduation requirements.